ianhomer/ask/README.md

     ask what time is love

-Or use a prompt template

-    ask --template lexical.txt dog poodle fish

-Where prompt template has `{}` placeholders, e.g.

-    You are skilled lexical scanner.
-Can you tell me whether the phrase {} relates to phrase 1 or phrase 2 below Phrase 1: {}
-    Phrase 2: {}

-Which may return content like

-    The phrase "dog" relates to **phrase 1: poodle**.
-    "Poodle" is a type of dog, making them both related.
-"Fish" is a completely different animal category.

-You can set a prompt directory with the env variable name `ASK_PROMPT_DIRECTORY`, and place prompts in `.txt` files in that directory.
-Then refer to the template with the base name.
-For example the following would use `my-prompt` in the `ASK_PROMPT_DIRECTORY` directory.

-    ask --template my-prompt one two three

 Hit return to ask the default question, e.g. proof read or answer the question.
 Or elaborate and ask more.